 If you are reading this, you probably want your kids to know how much you love them.
 And you probably tell them often that you do.
 But effectively communicating love is not always so simple.
 How can we be sure that what we mean as love is received as love?
 It can take insight, determination and creativity to communicate love messages in ways children can’t miss them.

 Whether or not they verbalize it, kids often struggle with feeling like they are “bad kids” or that they are “naughty” when they misbehave.
 It can be tough for parents, especially in moments of frustration as our kids are acting out, to communicate the message that they are loved no matter what even if their behavior may be less than desirable.
-The following story is an example from my own family life of a time when I discovered a great opportunity to communicate this message.
+The following story is an example from one mom of a time when she discovered a great opportunity to communicate this message.